xmartlabs/xmartlabs.github.io/_posts/2016-03-07-ci-with-xcode-server-and-fastlane.md

 author: Miguel Revetria
 categories: Server,CI,Fastlane
 author_id: remer
+description: In this post I'm going to write about my experience and the problems I faced when setting up Xcode Server for CI and automatic deployment to iTunes Connect at Xmartlabs.
 ---

 In this post I'm going to write about my experience and the problems I faced when setting up Xcode Server for CI and automatic deployment to iTunes Connect at Xmartlabs.
 I'm going to let you know how I could solve some problems hoping it may help somebody in the same situation.